MohammedAbdullah01/Assignments-C-Sharp-Advanced-Route/README.md

 > Requirements:

-1. Create a generic class named Range\<T\> where T represents the type
+-  Create a generic class named Range\<T\> where T represents the type
     > of values.

-2. Implement a constructor that takes the minimum and maximum values to
+-  Implement a constructor that takes the minimum and maximum values to
     > define the range.

-3. Implement a method IsInRange(T value) that returns true if the
+-  Implement a method IsInRange(T value) that returns true if the
     > given  value is within the range, otherwise false.

-4. Implement a method Length() that returns the length of the range
+-  Implement a method Length() that returns the length of the range
     > (the difference between the maximum and minimum values).

-5. Note: You can assume that the type T used in the Range\<T\> class
+-  Note: You can assume that the type T used in the Range\<T\> class
     > implements the IComparable\<T\> interface to allow for
     > comparisons.

-[2] You are given an **ArrayList** containing a sequence of elements. try to reverse the order of elements in the **ArrayList** in-place(in the same arrayList) without using the built-in **Reverse**.
+2. You are given an **ArrayList** containing a sequence of elements. try to reverse the order of elements in the **ArrayList** in-place(in the same arrayList) without using the built-in **Reverse**.
     Implement a function that takes the **ArrayList** as input and modifies it to have the reversed order of elements.

-3.You are given a list of integers.
+3. You are given a list of integers.
 Your task is to find and return a new list containing only the even numbers from the given list.